The Development of Central Bank Digital Currency in China: An Analysis: Conclusion

-In this analysis, we have identified a set of assumptions and potential concerns with the report by the PBOC, many of which are common among central banks globally.
-These include the conflation of wallets with accounts and generally employing an approach of data protection rather than privacy by design in the proposed architecture for CBDC.
-At the same time, the approach taken by the PBOC is laudable in many ways, including the depth with which it has developed its guiding principles which, we argue, should also be adopted by other central banks.
-We note that those principles might be interpreted in a manner such that some principles have conflicts with others or system-level implications that require attention.
 It may be thought, as history has time and time again demonstrated to us, that strict compliance with existing regulations must prevail, or that the most powerful actors must benefit at the expense of the general public.
 Not so: The core message of our analysis is that a balancing act between regulatory compliance, efficiency, privacy and inclusiveness should not take place.
 Instead, policymakers should identify CBDC for its most essential use, as a substitute for cash in specific instances for certain activities, whilst interpreting the principles articulated by the PBOC in a way that does not lead to contravening the rights that users have long been afforded through the use of cash.
-We offer our several specific recommendations in service of this end, and we hope that the PBOC, and other central banks around the world, will consider them as they seek to develop CBDC as a way to promote a well-functioning digital economy that serves the public inerest.
+We offer our several specific recommendations in service of this end, and we hope that the PBOC, and other central banks around the world, will consider them as they seek to develop CBDC as a way to promote a well-functioning digital economy that serves the public interest.